Eva Watson-Schütze: Life

 In 1929, Watson-Schütze became the director of The Renaissance Society, a non-collecting museum founded in 1915 at the University of Chicago.
 Under Watson-Schütze's direction from 1929 to 1935, the society presented groundbreaking exhibitions of early modernists such as Pablo Picasso, Georges Braque, Marc Chagall, Jean Arp, Joan Miró, and Constantin Brâncuși.
 It was said of her tenure there, "In those six years she transformed the group from a largely amateurish, unfocused organization into an internationally recognized, truly vanguard institution advancing a rigorous modernist agenda."

-Watson-Schütze died in Chicago in 1935, aged 67 or 68.
+Watson-Schütze died in Chicago on May 20, 1935, aged 67.
 Later that year, the Renaissance Society held a memorial exhibition of her work.
-It included 32 paintings and 2 drawings but none of her photographs.
+It included 32 paintings and two drawings but none of her photographs.

 Since Watson-Schütze's death there have been two retrospective exhibitions of her photographs: Eva Watson-Schütze, Chicago Photo-Secessionist, (ISBN 0-943056-06-3) at the University of Chicago Library in 1985, and Eva Watson-Schütze, Photographer, at the Samuel Dorsky Museum Art at the State University of New York at New Paltz in 2009.

 Her works were included in exhibits at the National Museum of Women in the Arts in Washington, DC: